-DevOps, the methodology that is moving the world forward, is continuing to grow globally.
+DevOps, the methodology that is moving the world forward, continues to grow globally.
 Waterfall, one of the production methodologies, is a relatively rigid approach that keeps the development and operations staffing members in siloes; the work demarcation increases the time-to-market.

-The inadequacies paved the way for the agile approach, which allowed the developers and operations team members to work in tandem.
+The inadequacies paved the way for the agile approach, allowing developers and operations team members to work together.
 This significantly reduced the time-to-market and fostered collaboration among the project members as the siloed structures gradually faded.

-Taking cues from agile, DevOps came forth with a radical approach to combine the development and operation members to increase the production pace and quality.
-The USP of the DevOps approach is that it brings forth great products with automation capabilities.
+Taking cues from agile, DevOps is a radical approach to combining development and operation members to increase production pace and quality.
+The USP of the DevOps approach is that it produces great products with automation capabilities.
 The latter aspect keeps the quality high while keeping the time consumption low.

-Moreover, with errors wicked away and some of the operational duties shouldered by automation, the DevOps project members can focus on the aspects which require their intervention and efforts.
+Moreover, with errors wicked away and some operational duties shouldered by automation, the DevOps project members can focus on the aspects that require their intervention and efforts.

 While the DevOps concept sounds great, there is more to it than meets the eye, as DevOps is more than a production approach.
 It is an idea that brings a cultural change to the company, and given its magnitude, there is a chance that not everyone fully comprehends it.
 There will always be instances wherein a deliverable is deployed with a flaw or a mistake that must be rectified.
 And given the amount of collaboration, it is pretty understandable to find it complex to track what changes have been performed and who made the modifications.